Nir757/QR_File_Share/README.md

 The app will:
 - Install dependencies automatically (Windows) or prompt you to install (Mac/Linux)
 - Prompt you to choose a mode:
-  - **🌐 Cross-Network Mode** - Works from anywhere (Railway server already configured, no setup needed!)
+  - **🌐 Cross-Network Mode** - Works from anywhere (cloud server already configured, no setup needed!)
   - **🏠 LAN Mode** - Same network only (works immediately!)
 - Auto-select Cross-Network Mode after 5 seconds (or press Enter to choose manually)
 - Open your browser automatically